Financial StatementsEmail This Print This

 Borrowings & Gearing

-The Group's borrowings reduced from S$663.1 million as at 31 December 2022 to S$657.4 million as at 31 December 2023 due primarily to repayment of borrowings.
+The Group's borrowings increased from S$623.5 million as at 31 December 2024 to S$649.4 million as at 30 June 2025, due primarily to the new fixed rate notes issued on 31 January 2025.

 (c) Review of Company Balance Sheet

-Trade and other receivables as well as trade and other payables relate mainly to intercompany balances with subsidiaries.
+Trade and other receivables as well as trade and other payables mainly relate to intercompany balances with subsidiaries.

 (d) Review of Statement of Cash Flows